The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 Higher Education News from the Collegiate Way

-These news items about residential colleges and the renewal of university life are posted for readers of the Collegiate Way website.
-To receive an occasional digest of this news please add your name to the monthly Collegiate Way mailing list.
+These news items about residential colleges, collegiate houses, and the renewal of university life are posted for readers of the Collegiate Way website.
+For more about residential colleges and collegiate universities please visit the main Collegiate Way page.

 自由

-[Goddess of Democracy, Tiananmen Square, 1989] — Twenty years ago this week, university students in China captured the attention of the world.
+[Goddess of Democracy, Tiananmen Square, 1989] — Twenty-five years ago this week, university students in China captured the attention of the world.
 A tide of pro-democracy protests that had begun earlier in the year had swept into hundreds of cities across the country, and by June the original student organizers had been joined by farmers, truck drivers, office workers, school teachers, and citizens of every stripe, all calling for free speech, freedom of the press, and an end to official corruption.

-I remember that week very well because it was my own last week as a university student, and along with many of my residential college friends I was getting ready for graduation.
-The festival rites of commencement were festive as always, but the real talk of Harvard Yard was Tiananmen Square, and on our academic robes that week many of us wore a strip of white cloth bearing the Chinese word ziyou, “freedom”:
+I remember that week very well because it was my own last week as a Harvard University student, and along with many of my residential college friends I was getting ready for graduation.
+The festival rites of commencement were festive as always, but the real talk of Harvard Yard was Tiananmen Square, and on our academic robes many of us wore a strip of white cloth bearing the Chinese word ziyou, “freedom”:

 [The Tank Man near Tiananmen Square, 5 June 1989; photo by Jeff Widener]